 Some examples of images from Flickr:

 We’ve been with PINTEREST for ages, using it now for blog posts rather than content.

 Pinterest shares the best of both worlds, allowing links to the blog post and showing off an image from the post in one fell swoop.

 Just as easy to post to either manually, or by auto-posting, this is the only image sharing website we’re aware of that also has a site verification system with an analytics dashboard.

-Censorship on Pinterest is a little stricter that the previous two examples, but it’s a it’s a lot classier for this – you won’t find any tits and fannies here – but it’s a great sharing site nonetheless.
+Censorship on Pinterest is a little stricter than the previous two examples, but it’s a lot classier for this – you won’t find any tits and fannies here – but it’s a great sharing site nonetheless.

 Here are a few images from Pinterest:

-Finally we come to INSTAGRAM which although it somehow has a great reputation, has none of the features of the other three.
+Finally, we come to INSTAGRAM which although it somehow has a great reputation, has none of the features of the other three photo networks.